thma/LtuPatternFactory/README.md

 But how to combine the capabilities of the `Reader` monad code with those of the `Writer` monad?

-The answer is: `MonadTransformer`: specialized types that allow us to stack two monads into a single one that shares the behavior of both.
+The answer is: `MonadTransformer`s: specialized types that allow us to stack two monads into a single one that shares the behavior of both.

 In order to stack the `Writer` monad on to of the `Reader` we use the transformer type `WriterT`: